 It’s about emotional value as much as a look.

-Filling your home with important objects that are happy reminders – the home suddenly becomes more than a place to sleep, eat and watch TV.
+Filling your home with objects that are happy reminders – it suddenly becomes more than a place to sleep, eat and watch TV.

 Pieces are important for what they represent, not for how they match a certain interior look or style.

 Boho chic is about individuality, often vintage, hygge, charm and affordable elegance.